 Raspberry Pi OS is the official operating system for the Raspberry Pi family of educational single board computers.
 This article discusses some useful information on using Pi OS (including remotely) and provides links to more.

 - A full-blown, credit-card sized computer.

 - Based on a different processor (brains) than a typical laptop or desktop.

 - Is performant enough to be useful but less than a typical desktop, laptop, or modern mobile device (cell phones, tablets, etc).

 - Designed to be easy to use with electronics projects.

 - Intended to be an inexpensive way to learn computing and electronics and especially th combination of those (including robotics).

-- Very popular amongst hobbyists due low price while still being fully functional (even ignoring the appeal of easy electronics integration).
+- Very popular amongst hobbyists due to low price while still being fully functional (even ignoring the appeal of easy electronics integration).

 - Not designed for industrial or mission-critical applications.